gagrawal009/Convolution-Neural-Network/README.md

 # Convolution-Neural-Network
-CNN on cifar-10 dataset using pytorch
+Implemented CNN on cifar-10 dataset using pytorch